StrongKey/fido2/sampleapps/iOS/StrongKeyFIDODemo/README.md

 ## About

 This is a demo application to show SKFS capabilities on a rich-client native application running on Apple's iPhone, iPad, and Mac devices.
-This project is built using the Model View ViewModel (MVVM) design pattern, and makes use of Apple's latest [Authentication Services](https://developer.apple.com/documentation/authenticationservices) for Passkey APIs
+This project is built using the Model View ViewModel (MVVM) design pattern, and makes use of Apple's latest [Authentication Services](https://developer.apple.com/documentation/authenticationservices) for Passkey APIs.

 ## Features